28nitin07/regform/public/markdown/FAQ.md

 ### Q: What should I do if I encounter an error while submitting my form?
 A: Try the following steps:
 1. Refresh the page and try again
+2. Logout and re-enter details
-2. Clear your browser cache and cookies
+3. Clear your browser cache and cookies
-3. Try using a different browser
+4. Try using a different browser
-4. If the issue persists, contact support with details of the error
+5. If the issue persists, contact the relevant POC in the team for support

-### Q: Is there a file size limit for photo uploads?
-A: Yes, photo files should be reasonably sized (typically under 5MB).
-If your file is too large, try compressing it using an image compression tool.

 ### Q: What browsers are supported?
 A: The registration platform works best with modern browsers including: